 - 2 cloves garlic

-- To assemble, add all of the ingredients except the avocado to a large mixing bowl.
+- Add all of the ingredients except the avocado to a large mixing bowl.
 Gently toss until combined.
 Scoop onto a serving platter and garnish with slices of avocado.
 Eat immediately.